 - (c) with No. 1 Dress, the medal bar is to be attached to the tunic immediately above the medal ribbons by beackets sewn on the garment. - (d) with Nos.
-5 and 6 Dresses, the medal bar is to be attached to the khaki drill tunic or bush jacket by the eyelet holes used for the medal ribbon bar.
+5 and 6 Dresses, the medal bar is to be attached to the khaki drill tunic by the eyelet holes used for the medal ribbon bar.

 2. Medal Ribbons.-Are to be sewn on blue tunic, and on blue and khaki battledress blouses.
-On the drill tunic and bush jacket ribbons are to be worn on a bar or bars.
-The ribbons are to be $\frac{1}{2}$ inch in length, sewn in the proper sequence, the senior Decoration or Medal commencing from the inner edge of the top row; they are not to overlap and when there is not sufficient room to wear them in 1 row they are to be worn in 2 or more rows.
-Normally 5 or less medal ribbons are to be worn in 1 row, but this is dependent upon the physique of the individual and type of garment (i.e., with closed or open neck).
-The bottom edge of the lowest row is to be $\frac{1}{2}$ inch above the upper edge of the pocket with $\frac{1}{2}$ inch interval between rows.
+On the drill tunic ribbons are to be worn on a bar or bars.
+The ribbons are to be 1⁄2 inch in length, sewn in the proper sequence, the senior Decoration or Medal commencing from the inner edge of the top row; they are not to overlap and when there is not sufficient room to wear them in 1 row they are to be worn in 2 or more rows.
+Normally 6 or less medal ribbons are to be worn in 1 row, but this is dependent upon the physique of the individual and type of garment (i.e., with closed or open neck).
+The bottom edge of the lowest row is to be 1⁄2 inch above the upper edge of the pocket with 1⁄2 inch interval between rows.
 This distance may be reduced if rendered necessary by the number of rows and space available.
-The ribbons are to be sewn centrally above the button of the pocket flap but there is to be a space of not less than $\frac{1}{2}$ inch between outer ribbon and the sleeve seam.
+The ribbons are to be sewn centrally above the button of the pocket flap but there is to be a space of not less than 1⁄2 inch between outer ribbon and the sleeve seam.
 When 2 or more rows are worn, the upper rows are to be completed last.
 When there is a smaller number of ribbons in the second or subsequent rows the shorter rows are to be arranged centrally above the button of the pocket flap.

+SECTION V

-SECTION V Dress for R.M.
+Dress for R.M.
 Band Service